Atrakit Logo

 United States

-Sales tax rates are determined at the state level and often supplemented by county and municipal rates.
-A combined rate of 8% might consist of a 6% state rate, a 1.5% county rate, and a 0.5% city rate.
-Five states — Alaska, Delaware, Montana, New Hampshire, and Oregon — impose no state-level sales tax at all.
+Tax rates vary by state, county and city.
+A combined rate of 8% might be made up of a 6% state rate plus local additions.
+Five states — Alaska, Delaware, Montana, New Hampshire and Oregon — have no state sales tax at all.
+Always use the combined rate for the specific location, not just the state base rate.

 European Union